 - This part of the auction is the most fun and will take place in the community room.
 Be there at 4:00pm.

 The silent auction is an exciting moving target.

-- This year we will have the items of the silent auction exhibited in the gym.
-You can start bidding.
+- Items of the silent auction are exhibited in the gym.
+You may start bidding after the voice auction.
 Just remember the final highest bidder wins.

 - All the items with the blue sheets are for the silent auction.